nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User keys in incorrect information or format.
+System detects invalid command format
     * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
+Use case resumes from step 2.

+* 1b.
+System detects invalid command arguments
-System displays an error, and the recommended format for adding a customer.
+  * 1b1.
+System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments
+  * 1b2.
+User enters command arguments again

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
-      Use case ends.
+Use case resumes from step 2.

 * 2a.
-Customer already exists in RHRH.
+Customer to add already exists in RHRH.
     * 2a1.
 System displays an error, and that the customer already exists in RHRH.
+    * 2a2.
+User enters customer details again

+Steps 2a1 - 2a2 are repeated until the customer to be added is unique. <br>
-      Use case ends.
+Use case resumes from step 3.

 **Use case (UC02): Add an Employee**